 After spending two years teaching young people about Oregon's environment and a year organizing on environmental issues in other places, Rob wanted to start fighting for the things he cared most about – preserving our wildlife and wild places for future generations – in the place he cared most about – Oregon.

-Rob works on a number of issues including roadless area protections, wolf and wildlife recovery, and public lands policy.
-He also still gets folks outdoors and engages his organizing roots by coordinating Oregon Wild's outdoors program.
+Rob has worked on a number of issues including roadless area protections, wolf and wildlife recovery, public lands policy,. and coordinated Oregon Wild's outdoor program for 5 years.
+Rob represents the organization on both the Umatilla & Wallowa Whitman National Forest Collaborative groups.
 In 2012, Rob's work at Oregon Wild was recognized with a prestigious Skidmore Prize.

-Rob has dual citizenship with Australia.
-He is an avid hiker, traveler, wildlife watcher and is a rabid fan of the Portland Timbers and 13-time World Champion Green Bay Packers.
+Outside of work, Rob and his wife own and operate Barking Mad Farm Bed & Breakfast - a working farm and bed & breakfast in rural Wallowa County.
+He has dual citizenship with Australia, is an avid hiker, traveler, wildlife watcher and is a rabid fan of the Portland Timbers and 13-time World Champion Green Bay Packers.